(Updated May 24, 2018)

 In May 2017, a St. Louis jury awarded $110 million to Lois Slemp (62) of Wise, Virginia.
 Ms. Slemp alleged that her regular use of Johnson’s Baby Powder and Shower-to-Shower products over a 40-year span caused her to develop ovarian cancer, which then spread to her liver.
 Ms. Slemp also alleged that Johnson’s Baby Powder contained asbestos, which the company denied.

 The jury emphatically sided with Ms. Slemp.
-Of the $110 million award, $105 million were were punitive damages.
+Of the $110 million award, $105 million were for punitive damages.

 Compensation for Talc-Related Injuries